Roshan-saud/4th-Sem/README.md

-📚 CSIT Lab Reports & Presentations
+📘 CSIT Lab Reports & OS Presentation

-This repository contains lab reports, presentations, and study materials for BSc.
-CSIT (Tribhuvan University) courses.
+This repository contains lab reports and a presentation prepared during the BSc.
+CSIT (Tribhuvan University) coursework.
-It is intended to help CSIT students by providing structured resources for lab work, assignments, and presentations.
+It serves as a reference for CSIT students who want to review lab works and prepare their own reports.

 📂 Contents